jaydaftari/Dexterity/README.md

  Classifiers

-After obtaining the baf of features model, we are set to predict results for new raw images to test our model.
+After obtaining the bag of features model, we are set to predict results for new raw images to test our model.
 Following classifiers are used :
 + Naive Bayes
 + Logistic Regression classifier
 + K-Nearest Neighbours